-Topic 55 Payroll and Personnel Issued 10/16/17 Section 35 Employee Relocations Page 2 of 15
+Topic 55 Payroll and Personnel Issued 07/22/19 Section 35 Employee Relocations Page 2 of 16

 - 2.1.
 Subject to the laws, limits, directives and procedures outlined herein, reimbursement of relocation costs of a current employee rests with the head of the agency that will be making the reimbursement. - 2.2.
 While subject to the applicable laws and generally bound by the limits, directives and procedures outlined herein, approval of the reimbursement of relocation costs of a newly hired employee rests with the ADOA Director.
 The request to reimburse the relocation costs of a newly hired employee shall originate with the head of the paying agency. - 3.
 Reporting.
-On or before September 1 of each year, an agency shall report to the OSPB, the JLBC and the Director, using the format or formats they may prescribe, any monies spent for the prior fiscal year in connection with the reimbursement of relocation costs for current or newly hired employees. - 4.
+On or before September 1 of each year, an agency shall report, using separate reports in the formats that may be prescribed by the recipients, any monies spent for the prior fiscal year in connection with the reimbursement of relocation costs for current or newly hired employees.
+The reports shall be delivered, in the case of: - 3.1.
+Current employees, to the OSPB, the JLBC and the State Comptroller. - 3.2.
+Newly hired employees, to the OSPB, the JLBC, the Director of the Department of Administration, and the State Comptroller. - 4.
 Documentation.
 Any decision to relocate a current employee at the State's expense must be sufficiently documented.
 Copies of all documentation shall be retained in the employee's payroll file for the retention period required by LAPR. - 4.1.
 The management of the agency that will reimburse the employee's moving costs must agree to do so in writing in advance of the move.
 This agreement must establish the maximum amount of reimbursement that will be made. - 4.2.
 The benefit or expected benefit to the State and the agency derived from paying for an employee's move must demonstrably exceed its cost.
 This conclusion, as well as any additional justification for the move, must be documented in writing. - 4.3.
 Agency management shall execute such documents (memorandum, transfer request, personnel action form, etc.) as may be prescribed by the agency to effect such a move. - 4.3.1.
 In the case of current employees, there are no statewide procedures-other than those contained in this policy-and no statewide forms.
 It is, however, recommended that an agency use, as applicable, forms similar to the ASPS/HRD-FA3.04. - 4.3.2.
 In the case of newly hired employees, agency management is to comply with the provisions of PA3.02, which provides, in part, that: - 4.3.2.1.
-A Form ASPS/HRD-FA3.03 be submitted to the ADOA Director for consideration. - 4.3.2.2.
-If the ADOA Director approves the expenditure outlined in the ASPS/HRD-FA3.03, a Form ASPS/HRD-FA3.04 is to be executed by the agency head and the newly hired employee.
+A Form ASPS/HRD-FA3.03 be submitted to the ADOA Director for consideration.

-Topic 55 Payroll and Personnel Issued 10/16/17 Section 35 Employee Relocations Page 3 of 15
+Topic 55 Payroll and Personnel Issued 07/22/19 Section 35 Employee Relocations Page 3 of 16